 If we want to go further in our analysis of the physical meaning of the solutions we must specify the general expressions presented in the previous section by considering particular solutions or by adding some physical properties.
-In Sec. \ref{sec-chi-pi} we impose on the models a significant physical constraint: their compatibility with the equation of state of a generic ideal gas.
+In Sec. \ref{sec-chi-pi} we impose a significant physical constraint on the models; their compatibility with the equation of state of a generic ideal gas.
 The sonic condition and the other macroscopic physical requirements are specified for this ideal case, and the general equations that characterize these {\em ideal models} are obtained.

 In Sec. \ref{sec-t^q} we analyze when the spherically symmetric limit of the Szafron solution \cite{Szafron} fulfills the ideal constraints studied above.
-The behaviour of the subsequent {\em ideal Szafron models} is accurately analyzed, and the spacetime domains where the macroscopic constraints for physical reality hold are obtained.
+The behavior of the subsequent {\em ideal Szafron models} is accurately analyzed, and the spacetime domains where the macroscopic constraints for physical reality hold are obtained.
 A similar study is undertaken in Sec. \ref{sec-t^1/2} for another ideal model, which can be considered as a limit of the ideal Szafron models.

 In Sec. \ref{sec-progress} we give a preview of several results on some open topics.
-Firstly, we study the conditions that characterize the models consistent with a homogeneous temperature, namely, those compatible with a non-vanishing thermal conductivity coefficient.
-Secondly, we outline with an example how to determine new solutions to the ideal sonic equation obtained in Sec. \ref{sec-chi-pi}.
+First, we study the conditions that characterize the models consistent with a homogeneous temperature, namely, those compatible with a non-vanishing thermal conductivity coefficient.
+Second, we outline with an example how to determine new solutions to the ideal sonic equation obtained in Sec. \ref{sec-chi-pi}.